AryanDaksh/Traffic-Trojan-Detector/README.md

-# detection of traffic trojan using binary classification
+# Detection of Traffic Trojan using Binary Classification